-Oversight responsibility of Higer Education and Training Portfolio Committee
+Oversight responsibility of Higher Education, Science and Innovation Portfolio Committee

-The Higher Education and Training Portfolio Committee is responsible for the oversight of the Department of Higher Education and Training as well as the following statutory entities:
+The Higher Education, Science and Innovation Portfolio Committee is responsible for oversight of the Department of Higher Education, Science and Innovation as well as the following statutory entities:

 National Skills Fund